ltackmann/log4dart/README.md

 Log4Dart
 ========
-Powerful logging library for Dart with support for multiple appenders, configurable formatting and log tracing using diagnostic contexts.
+Powerful logging library with support for multiple appenders, configurable formatting and log tracing.

 Using log4dart
 --------------